maennchen/ZipStream-PHP/README.md

 - Only 64bit Architecture is supported.
 - The class `ZipStream\Option\Method` has been replaced with the enum `ZipStream\CompressionMethod`.
-- Most clases have been flagged as `@internal` and should not be used from the outside.
+- Most classes have been flagged as `@internal` and should not be used from the outside.
   If you're using internal resources to extend this library, please open an issue so that a clean interface can be added & published.